WASHINGTON — Credit Union Times held its eighth-annual Trailblazers awards reception on Tuesday night at the CUNA Governmental Affairs Conference.

 "Credit Union Times is proud to recognize the real Trailblazers of the industry each year at our awards reception.
 Each of our winners not only pushes his or her own credit union forward, but also moves the credit union community toward a brighter future," CU Times Publisher/Editor-in-Chief Sarah Snell Cooke said.

-Make sure to go through the slide show, of course, and here are videos of the winners:
+Make sure to scroll through the slide show of photos here.

 Catching up with old friends and industry goings-on was the business at hand before the awards ceremony got under way.

 Chad Graves, left, of Ent FCU and Joe Brancucci of GTE Financial, exchange a few words before each received his Trailblazer award.

 Dona Svehla of the $1.8 billion Grow Financial Credit Union could not make it from Tampa to receive her award as Lending Officer of the Year.
 Svehla’s leadership was cited in helping her Florida credit union sharply grow loan growth and increase collections while reducing delinquencies.